benbakhar/rudash/CONTRIBUTING.md

 - All Rudash functions **MUST** be aligned with Ruby community style guidelines, which means that "isNil" becomes "is_nil?", and "groupBy" will be "group_by".

-- You must **ALWAYS** bump the version in your PRs `(/lib/version.rb)`.
+- You must bump the version in your PRs when needed `(/lib/version.rb)`.
 Make sure to be aligned to the semantic versioning.
 In here, adding new functions will cause bumping the minor version, fixing some already implemented logic causes bumping the patch version.

 - Perfect PR should look like this one: [#98](https://github.com/Attrash-Islam/rudash/pull/98)